1C0D/obsidian-easy-toggle-sidebars/README.md

 # Easy toggle sidebars

-> <strong>New</strong>:
-You can use <strong>Rightclick</strong> too
-AutoHide both sidebars option when clicking text content in the editor

-* Toggle both sidebars by double-clicking Middle or Right mouse button.
-* Toggle each sidebar by clicking Middle or Right mouse button and moving toward the corresponding sidebar.
+With RightMouseButton or MiddleMouseButton :
+- double click to toggle both sidebars
+- click and move toward the sideBar you want to toggle
-* If using for example canvas, you can do toggling operations from the ribbon bar, using a vertical move and double clic
+- you can do previous operations from the ribbon bar using double clic and vertical moves (up/down). useful in canvas...
-* Command "Toggle both sidebars" added to the palette
-* AutoHide option to automatically hide both sidebars when clicking on the editor text content/body. don't interfer with tags opening sidebar or in canvas, graphview...
+- AutoHide to automatically hide sidebars when clicking on the editor
-* Min editor width option to automatically close sidebar(s) when resizing window
+- ribbon bar autoHide button switcher
+- hide sidebars under a minimal editor WIDTH
+- Command "toggle both sidebars" added.

 ![demo](toggle-panels.gif)
 settings